1972 through 1973

 Graf's title was release right after Wendy's and is almost completely identical in content.
 It's been amplified a little more.

-In Concert and Beyond (TDOLZ), Silly Putty (Wendy Records, 3cd), Slowing Down In Buffalo (TCOLZ, 5cd), & Where the Zeppelin Roam (Midas Touch)
+In Concert and Beyond (TDOLZ), Silly Putty (Wendy, 3cd), Slowing Down In Buffalo (TCOLZ, 5cd), & Where the Zeppelin Roam (Midas Touch)

 TDOLZ runs too fast, is cut after Since, and is missing about 30 seconds of tape just after the Rain Song.
 Midas and TCOLZ don't have these problems.
 (TCOLZ's fourth and fifth discs contain the soundboard tape.)